Veterans & Their Caregivers

 Substance use is a serious public health issue.
 You can get involved to help keep veterans safe.

-- MORE THAN 1 IN 10 veterans have ben diagnosed with a substance use disorder
+- MORE THAN 1 in 10 veterans have been diagnosed with a substance use disorder

 - Teeters JB, Lancaster CL, Brown DG, Back SE.
 Substance use disorders in military veterans: prevalence and treatment challenges.
 Subst Abuse Rehabil.
 2017;8:69-77.
 Published 2017 Aug 30. doi:10.2147/SAR.S116720